Trigger1221/ClipNotes/README.md

 ## License

-ClipNotes is released under the MIT License.
+ClipNotes is released under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for more information.